federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

   - Stream 2 retains all other data except the more_info{} list.
     - Stream 2 is sent to the 'Requestor' port of the FeatureMerger transformer.
 - Feature Merger transformer merges stream 1 and 2 using the _uuid as the join attribute, then recreates the more_info{} list adding the link and protocol attributes.
-- Out of scope attributes are removed.
+- Out-of-scope attributes are removed.

 #### NOTIFY_CREATE